All Episodes

 Now, we have a report that hackers working for Vladimir Putin have broken into the servers at the Democratic National Committee, that they accessed all sorts of sensitive information.

-By the way, if they can break into the DNC servers, which I've got to presume had a pretty decent security system, it's kind of hard to believe that they didn't break into Hillary Clinton's unsecured server in a mom and pop shop bathroom that she lied about.
+By the way, if they can break into the DNC servers, which I've got to presume had a pretty decent security system, it's kind of hard to believe that they didn't break into Hillary Clinton's unsecured server in a mom-and-pop shop bathroom that she lied about.

-They accessed information about democratic candidates, a database, and op research on Donald Trump.
+They accessed information about Democratic candidates, a database, and op research on Donald Trump.

-The DNC was aware of suspicious activity in April, and within 24 hours of the first signals that someone was something was amiss here, the cyber firm that they brought in, it was installing software to analyze the details of who was responsible.
+The DNC was aware of suspicious activity in April, and within 24 hours of the first signals that something was amiss here, the cyber firm that they brought in, it was installing software to analyze the details of who was responsible.

 Now, the security system is critical to our operation and to the competence of the campaigns and state parties we work with, said Debbie Wasserman Schultz.

-Well, maybe now they'll finally understand why Hillary Clinton having an email server on a mom and pop shop in a bathroom somewhere because she wanted to avoid congressional oversight and the fact that she had top secret information, special access program, which is above top secret.
+Well, maybe now they'll finally understand why Hillary Clinton having an email server on a mom-and-pop shop in a bathroom somewhere because she wanted to avoid congressional oversight and the fact that she had top secret information, special access program, which is above top secret.

-They had satellite imaging, the names of CIA operatives now maybe mean something to them.
+They had satellite imaging, the names of CIA operatives, now maybe mean something to them.

 In other words, they were so upset over Valerie Plain.